tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BareMetal/README.md

 Note:

-* whether the LED is wired to source or sink from PC13 will deterine of the pin logice is active high or low
+* whether the LED is wired to source or sink from PC13 will determine if the pin logic is active high or low
-* the current handling of PC13 is very limited (+/-3mA) but I trust that the devlopment board makers have sized the LED current limiting resistor accordingly.
+* the current handling of PC13 is very limited (+/-3mA) but I trust that the development board makers have sized the LED current limiting resistor accordingly.

-There are four steps required to output on a GPIO pin:
+There are four steps required to drive a GPIO pin output:

 * The GPIO port clock must be enabled for anything to work (RCC_APB2ENR register)
 * the GPIO pin configuration must be set correctly (GPIOCx_CRH or GPIOCx_CRH registers depending on the port and pin in question)